In past blog entries, we’ve written a good amount of articles dealing

 Saved EIP with a pointer

-JMP ESP instruction that allow us to redirect execution back to the
+JMP ESP instruction that allows us to redirect execution back to

 AAAAAAAAAAAA AAAAAAAAAAAAA <pointer to JMP ESP> Shellcode .____________._____________.____________________._______________. vuln_var Saved EBP Saved EIP Rest of stack